zhangou888/OZweb/content/blog/2022-03-01-the-evolution-story-of-my-website/index.markdown

 <p class="caption">Figure 1: 1st website look</p>
 </div>

 As you can see from the picture, it contains a simple layout with some minimum website functions. it's a good starting point but a professional website shouldn't look like that.
-There must be better themes to suit my needs-**professional and fancy**.
+There must be better themes to suit my needs-**more professional and fancier**.

-Therefore, after some researches and googles, I found this theme-`Hugo-academic` (see below).
+Therefore, after some researches and googlings, I found this theme-`Hugo-academic` (see below).

 <div class="figure" style="text-align: center">
 <img src="img/hugo-academic.jpg" alt="Hugo Academic Template" width="80%" />